Madina Okot

-Madina Okot Mullah (born August 23, 2004) is a college basketball player from Kenya.
-As of 2025, Okot plays for the University of South Carolina.
+Madina Okot Mullah (born August 23, 2004) is a Kenyan professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA).
+She played college basketball for the Mississippi State Bulldogs and the South Carolina Gamecocks.
 Okot has represented Kenya internationally on the country's 3x3 and 5-aside teams.
-In 2022, Okot was named the most promising girl at the Kenyan Sports Personality of the Year awards.
+In 2022, Okot was named the Most Promising Girl at the Kenyan Sports Personality of the Year Awards.

 Biography

 Okot is from Mumias, Kenya.
 Okot first played volleyball at Bishop Sulumeti High School.
 In 2020, Okot first started playing basketball, after transferring to Kaya Tiwi High School.
 At the time, she had no knowledge of the sport.
 Standing 6'6' or '78 in, she soon distinguished herself on the court.
 At age 17, Okot was named to the Kenyan national basketball team where she competed for Kenya's FIBA 3x3 U23 team.
-By 2022, she was recognized at the Kenyan national sporting awards as the most promising female athlete in the country at the Kenyan Sports Personality of the Year awards.

 Visa issues

 In 2022, Okot's appearance playing for the 3x3 team in the 2022 Commonwealth Games caught the attention of Eastern Michigan University scouts, but visa issues prevented her from attending university in the United States.
 Okot remained in Kenya and played university basketball for Zetech University in Kenya for two seasons while her visa issues were worked out.
 That year, Okot signed for the Kenya Ports Authority team.
 That season, they claimed the Kenya Basketball Federation league title.

 In 2023, Okot continued to play for Zetech and led the Kenya Ports Authority team to second place in the FIBA Africa Women's Basketball League and was named the Team of the Tournament.
 That year she was the only African player to make the World Select Women's Team roster at the Nike Hoop Summit.
 Also in 2023, Okot was named to the Kenya Lionesses 5-aside national team, where she played in the FIBA Women's AfroBasket qualifiers.
 In a pre-qualifier to the Paris Olympics, Okot was named Most Valuable Player at the 3x3 Africa Cup competition, and won the Africa Cup.